-Volvo Car Group and Zheijang Geely Holding’s electric performance car brand Polestar sounds kicked about launching the Polestar 3 electric SUV and the production Polestar Precept grand tourer.
-The company mentions the upcoming models in the footer of every press announcement.
+Volvo Car Group and Zhejiang Geely Holding’s electric performance car brand Polestar sounds excited about launching the Polestar 3 electric SUV and the production Polestar Precept grand tourer.
+The company mentions the two upcoming models in every recent press announcement footer.
 However, it is yet to reveal the market name of the latter, which is assigned the title Polestar 4 by the auto media, and rightly so.

 In the future, the Polestar 3 electric performance SUV will join the portfolio, as well as the Precept – a design study vehicle released in 2020 that is slated for future production.
 Precept showcases the brand’s future vision in terms of sustainability, digital technology and design.Volvo Cars, on its new product plans

-Last year, a report from carmagazine.co.uk had revealed several details about the Polestar 3 and Polestar 4.
-The next models have not only Tesla products but Audi, BMW, and Mercedes-Benz models in sight.
-To be ahead of the competition, the company may equip upcoming models with high-end technology features, including but not limited to Level 4 autonomous driving.
+Last year, a report from carmagazine.co.uk had revealed several details about the Polestar 3 and Polestar 4 projects.
+The next models have not only Tesla products but Audi, BMW, and Mercedes-Benz models in their sight.
+To stay ahead of the competition, the company may equip upcoming models with high-end technology features, including but not limited to Level 4 autonomous driving.

 To be built on Volvo’s SPA2 platform, the Polestar 3 will follow a coupe-SUV shape and would be similar to the next-gen Volvo XC90 in size.
 The range is expected to be more than 500 km in a single charge (WLTP cycle), and the Polestar 3 will get an all-wheel-drive layout with performance-oriented acceleration figures.
-We doubt if the current 78 kWh battery pack would meet the Polestar’s 3 requirements, so expect a 90-100 kWh battery to be utilized.
+We doubt if the current 78 kWh battery pack would meet Polestar 3’s requirements, so expect a 90-100 kWh battery to be utilized.

 In September 2020, Polestar announced that it has decided to put the Precept concept car into production.
-The road-ready version of the four-door gran tourer is expected to be called Polestar 4 and compete with the Audi e-tron GT and Porsche Taycan.
+The road-ready version of the four-door grand tourer is expected to be called Polestar 4 and compete with the Audi e-tron GT and Porsche Taycan and is likely to be launched around 2024.

 Polestar raises half a billion dollars